laybe/proxymate/README.md

 Basic architecture of Proxymate Android application

-Proxymate is a social network mixing pseudonimity and trust validated by real life interactions.
+Proxymate is a social network using pseudonymity trusted by real life interactions.

 ## Installation

 No build file is provided voluntarily.
-This is only to show an old version of the source code.
+This repository is only intended to present an old version of the source code.

 ## Tests